norlab-ulaval/libpointmatcher/README.md

 If you use libpointmatcher in an academic contest, please cite the following publication:

 	@INPROCEEDINGS{pomerleau11tracking,
-		author = {F Pomerleau and S Magnenat and F Colas and M Liu and R Siegwart}, title = {Tracking a Depth Camera: Parameter Exploration for Fast ICP}, booktitle = {Proc. of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, publisher = {IEEE Press},
+		author = {François Pomerleau and Stéphane Magnenat and Francis Colas and Ming Liu and Roland Siegwart}, title = {Tracking a Depth Camera: Parameter Exploration for Fast ICP}, booktitle = {Proc. of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, publisher = {IEEE Press},
+		pages = {3824--3829},
 		year = {2011}
 	}